memgraph/mgclient/README.md

 NOTE: Dealing with OpenSSL might be a bit tricky.
-If OpenSSL is not available on the system, please use, e.g., [brew](https://brew.sh/) package manager to install openssl with the following command:
+If OpenSSL is not available on the system, please use, e.g., [brew](https://brew.sh/) package manager to install OpenSSL with the following command:

 ```
 brew install openssl